ljwolf/ljwolf.github.io/content/post/the-competence-ceiling.md

 ---
-Post ID: 134890851709
+id: 134890851709
-Date: Wed, 09 Dec 2015 20:45:53
+date: 2015-12-09T20:45:53Z
-Url with slug: the-competence-ceiling
+url: the-competence-ceiling
-Reblog key: WjMJP257
-Reblog Url:
-Reblog Name:
-Title: The competence ceiling
+title: The competence ceiling
+---
----<p>After programming Haskell, R, or Python for about 6 years now, I feel like I’m sufficiently skilled with Python to make anything that I want to do in python immediate.</p>
+<p>After programming Haskell, R, or Python for about 6 years now, I feel like I’m sufficiently skilled with Python to make anything that I want to do in python immediate.</p>

 <p>I understand its execution model.
 I feel very confident in my understandings of how python objects work.
 The fastest/lightest way to get what I want seems like it’s relatively easy to achieve.</p>